 Modern technology offers unique opportunities for engagement through digital and audio-visual means.

-These activities can be especially useful when in-person interaction is limited.
+These activities can be beneficial when in-person interaction is limited.
 Technology can provide new ways for dementia patients to engage with the world, whether through virtual visits with family, watching favourite shows, or exploring digital games designed for cognitive stimulation.

 - Listen to audiobooks